Hydoc/goo/README.md

 2. If the file does not exist it gets created

-Saving only happens when quitting the application.
+Saving only happens when using the `quit` command.

 The following commands are currently supported:
 1. `add`